savmasse/qupath-extension-tunel/README.md

 The active learning used in the implementation requires the data to clustered to work effectively.
 First select the amount of features you want the clustering to take into account; these are probably the same features used by the classifier.
 Then set the amount of clusters with the slider (recommended amount is 10), and then click the "Cluster" button.
 This should take only a few seconds to process.
 You can also view a plot of these clusters to see the data distribution and pick a good amount of clusters.

 #### Sampling
 After the data is clustered, the algorithm will propose a sample from each cluster.
 The proposed sample will be centered in the image and selected (in yellow, see image below), while the user retains control over the zoom so the surrounding context can be observed.
+You will probably want to use the options at the top of the active learning panel to make it so it doesn't show the detections, otherwise the interface will be quite cluttered.

 The user now makes a classification decision: either the current classification can be accepted or rejected.
 In case of a rejection the new class can be set with the 'Choose class' drop-down menu.

 It is recommended to retrain the classifier (with the classification panel) every time a sample from each cluster has been proposed.
 So if you choose to create 10 clusters, then retrain every 10 samples.